 Scott's experience and background is as a job creator, managing 22 employees at Mesa Verde's peak.
 Through his career as a small businessman, Scott has learned first hand that government does not create jobs, people do, and he takes this experience and philosophy with him to Congress.
 This real-world knowledge of the obstacles and risks taken on by our Country's entrepreneurs is an experience that is too often lacking in Washington, D.C.

-It was through his business that Scott met his wife of 29 years, Jean, who is now a former school teacher.
+Scott's wife of 30 years, Jean, is a former school teacher.
 The Tipton’s have two daughters, Liesl and Elizabeth.
-Liesl graduated from the University of Denver in 2008 with a degree in International Business.
-She is married to Captain Chris Ross USAF.
-Elizabeth graduated from Embry-Riddle Aeronautical University in Prescott, Arizona in 2011 with a degree in Aviation Business Administration.
+Liesl graduated from the University of Denver in 2008 and is married to Captain Chris Ross USAF.
+They are expecting their first child, Jean and Scott's first grandchild later this year.
+Elizabeth graduated from Embry-Riddle Aeronautical University in Prescott, Arizona in 2011 and is now married to Jace.

 » Full list of all sponsored legislation